-In addition, for the AMP5 period, Ofwat introduced a new comparative service incentive mechanism to reward or penalise water companies' service performance.
-This SIM replaced the overall performance assessment used since 1996.
-The SIM compares companies' performance in terms of the quality of service that is delivered to customers.
-The SIM comprises both a quantitative measure of complaints and unwanted contacts, and a qualitative measure, based on survey evidence, that looks at how satisfied customers are with the quality of service that they receive.
-The SIM will be measured over the period 2011/12 to 2013/14.
-Depending upon South West Water's relative performance under the SIM it could receive a revenue penalty or reward when price limits are next reset in 2014 for the following five years.
+In addition, the SIM rewards or penalises companies' service performance by comparing performance in terms of the quality of service that is delivered to customers.
+It comprises both a quantitative measure of complaints and unwanted contacts, and a qualitative measure, based on survey evidence, that looks at how satisfied customers are with the quality of service that they receive.
+Depending upon South West Water's relative performance under the SIM it could receive a reduced or increased revenue allowance when price limits are next reset in 2019.